studio-YOLO/editpix-doc/docs/value-adjustments/opacity.md

 ---

 # Opacity
-Function that, given an image, changes its opacity by a given alpha factor.
+This method asynchronously changes the opacity of the specified image element by setting the alpha channel (transparency) to a specified value for all pixels.

 ## Syntax